 In the short space of time since we had begun development the number of online platforms profiling the work of creative practitioners and makers grew significantly – five launched locally and nationally within a space of about 6 months.
 Within this now competitive online market we began development of a brand identity for the program.
 The majority of other programs comprised young makers communicating with young audiences and Guildhouse in contrast aimed to provide an inclusive platform for a wide demographic.

 Our research also clearly showed that the work of South Australian creative practitioners, especially makers, is held in high regard with the work sitting very comfortably on a world stage.
 With this in mind we aimed specifically for the visual language of the brand identity to avoid the fashionable conventions being adopted by others and aimed instead to reflect the confidence, authenticity and originality of the wider body of South Australian practitioners.

-The idiosychratic, handcrafted logotype speaks with confidence and the verticality of its visual form referencing the parent brand of Guildhouse.
+The idiosyncratic, handcrafted logotype speaks with confidence and the verticality of its visual form referencing the parent brand of Guildhouse.
 In the process of brand development a line of inquiry opened up exploring the artisanal marks of early makers in Australia and Europe.
-The value in these marks and their necessarilly simplistic visual forms were considered an important element of the maker’s language.
-Whilst they couldn’t be justified as a brand identity we found they worked well in an adjunct role providing a rich embelishment of the brand story.
+The value in these marks and their necessarily simplistic visual forms were considered an important element of the maker’s language.
+Whilst they couldn’t be justified as a brand identity we found they worked well in an adjunct role providing a rich embellishment of the brand story.

 The value in the program had always been centred on providing a direct connection to the maker or practitioner.
 In line with this we developed a series of promotional cards to launch the program and brand that featured artist faces and hands.
 Working with copy writer Hayley Green two key campaign messages were devised that artfully reflected this connection: Meet Your Maker and It’s all in the making.